Louis-René Villermé: On Prisons

 Villermé published Des prisons telles qu'elles sont et telles qu'elles devraient être (On Prisons as They Are and as They Should Be) in 1820.
 In this work he called attention to the unhealthy conditions of the prisons in Paris.
 He outlined several components of the prison systems that he believed should be abolished including torture, ill treatment, cells, and unequal treatment of prisoners based on the amount of money men are able to give up.
 Villermé urged the government of Paris to take after the newly reformed prison systems of the United States and Russia.
 His goal was to persuade officials to reevaluate the unhealthy living environments and treatments of men in prisons so that men are able to become functioning citizens upon their release.
 This work in particular reflects the multifaceted approach Villermé took in his research, combining knowledge of medicine, data analysis, and social epidemiology.

 In the year 1826, he conducted a study connecting mortality rates with wealth and poverty based on neighborhoods in Paris.
-Louis-René Villermé is also accounted as the author of the one of the first life expectancy tables that directly linked income to mortality rates and life expectancy.
+Louis-René Villermé is also accounted as the author of one of the first life expectancy tables that directly linked income to mortality rates and life expectancy.
 He concluded that poor people die younger.
 This extended into his study in 1829 that reasoned the cause for shorter heights in poorer people was the result of inadequate money to provide proper nutrition.
 Villermé's work on height is considered the first study in auxological epidemiology.